-For some, summer is the best time to visit Paris.
+For some, the best time to visit Paris is summer.
 Paris in the summer becomes even more vibrant than it usually is – from pop-up terraces and bar-péniches to street festivals, you can see it all.

-Parisians might flee the city in the warm summer months, but there are many things to do in Paris in the summer and plenty of reasons to stick around.
-Follow our guide to avoid the crowds, beat the heat, and get the most out of summers in Paris.
+Parisians might flee the city in the warm summer months, but there are many things to do in Paris in summer and plenty of reasons to stick around.

 When is summer in Paris?
 Summer in Paris corresponds to the months of June, July, and August.
-Check out our specific quick guides for these months, continually updated with seasonal activities and the best temporary exhibitions.
+Check out our specific guides for these months, continually updated with seasonal activities and the best temporary exhibitions.

-In Paris, summer months are high season so be sure to book as much as you can in advance, from train tickets or flight tickets to accommodation in Paris.
+Paris in summer is the high season, so be sure to book as much as you can in advance, from train tickets or flight tickets to accommodation in Paris.

-Hotels, especially good ones with a pool, sell out fast or charge ridiculous prices for last-minute bookings.
+Hotels, especially good ones and the hotels with a pool, sell out fast or charge ridiculous prices for last-minute bookings.

-Same for the top attractions in Paris: tickets to the Louvre, Eiffel Tower, or the Moulin Rouge in summer might be booked out months in advance.
+Same for the top attractions in Paris: tickets to the Louvre, Eiffel Tower, or the Moulin Rouge can be booked out months in advance.

-Once you have read about Paris summer fashion and chosen the perfect summer in Paris outfits, you don’t want to forget sunglasses and sun cream.
-As you’ll be on your feet all day, make sure to wear comfortable walking shoes and you carry plenty of water to avoid getting a sunstroke or dehydrated.
-Finally, make time for plenty of rest stops during the day, especially if the sun is hitting hard.
+As you’ll be on your feet all day, make sure to wear comfortable walking shoes and carry plenty of water to avoid getting sunstroke or dehydration.

 3. WALK INSTEAD OF METRO

-Replace the metro of Paris by walks to avoid getting hot and stressed.
-Some trains don’t have air conditioning inside so they are real ovens in the summertime.
+Replace the Paris metro with walks to avoid the heat and sweating.
+Some trains don’t have air conditioning inside, so they are real ovens in the summertime.

-As you can see in the picture below, walking times between distant points within Paris are not than long.
-If we haven’t convinced you yet, check out this metro map, with the walking distances between metro stations, in many cases, it’s less than a 10-minute walk!
+As you can see in the picture below, walking times between distant points within Paris are not that long.
+If we haven’t convinced you yet, check out this metro map, with the walking distances between metro stations.
+In many cases, it’s less than a 10-minute walk!

-For longer trips, check out our best tips for surviving the metro of Paris in summer
+For longer trips, check out our best tips for surviving the metro of Paris in the summer.

 4. LEARN HOW TO AVOID CROWDS IN PARIS